 In the last ten years or so, many exotic fruits and related products have suddenly hit the marketplace.
 Thanks to the MasterChef series and other popular programs, such exotic produce is slowly becoming common in our kitchen.
 Among many others, passion fruit is one such ingredient found today in desserts, jus, jellies, squashes, and other preparations.
-It is also used as a flavouring component in ice-creams.
-Its unique aroma and taste is used to enhance simple salads and dips too.
+It is also used as a flavouring component in ice creams.
+Its unique aroma and taste are used to enhance simple salads and dips too.

 What is passion fruit?

 Passion fruit is the by-product of a group of plant species in the genus Passiflora.
 Belonging to the family Passifloraceae, the genus is called Passiflora in Latin and it translates into Passion fruit.
 The name came about when the missionaries of Brazil coined it as a tool for teaching people about Christianity.